Recreation Certification and Certificate Program Information

 A certificate program in therapeutic recreation prepares students to work with disabled, injured, ill and elderly patients.
 The classes are focused on the use of recreation to rehabilitate patients with chronic physical, mental and social conditions.
 Upon completion of the program and the required certification, therapeutic recreation specialists, aka recreational therapists, can work in a variety of environments, such as nursing homes, day care centers, rehabilitation centers, correctional facilities and group homes.

 The curriculum in a therapeutic recreation certificate program integrates the study of physical and mental health issues with classes in recreation and leisure.
 The following topics are covered in therapeutic recreation coursework.

 - Recreational therapy techniques

 Salary Info and Career Outlook

-State and national certification are often required for employment.
+State and national certification are often required for employment as a recreational therapist.
 The National Council for Therapeutic Recreation Certification (NCTRC) exam is available to anyone meeting the eligibility requirements.
 Successful completion of the exam results in a Certified Therapeutic Recreation Specialist credential.
 The CTRS must be renewed every five years via continuing education courses and professional work experience.

 Students interested in recreation can earn a certificate in outdoor recreation to work with people through sports and recreational activities, or a certificate in therapeutic recreation to work with disabled, injured, ill and elderly patients.
 State and national certification is usually required for these careers.